jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             ['01:23']
         )

-  and the terminal shows the :doc:`/exceptions/TypeError` that took me down this path
+  and the terminal shows the :ref:`TypeError` that took me down this path

   .. code-block:: python